MicrosoftDocs/architecture-center/docs/guide/networking/private-link-virtual-wan-dns-single-region-workload-content.md

 1. It isn't possible to link a private DNS zone that maintains the storage accounts necessary DNS records to a virtual hub.
 1. You can link a private DNS zone to the workload network, so you might think that would work.
 Unfortunately, the [baseline architecture](private-link-virtual-wan-dns-guide.yml#starting-network-topology) stipulates that each connected virtual network has DNS servers configured to point to use the Azure Firewall DNS proxy.

-For the following two reasons, the Azure DNS servers don't have a mechanism to resolve the (FQDN) of the storage account to the private IP address of the private endpoint:
+Because you can't link a private DNS zone to a virtual hub, and the virtual network is configured to use the Azure Firewall DNS proxy, Azure DNS servers don't have any mechanism to resolve the (FQDN) of the storage account to the private IP address of the private endpoint.

-- You can't link a private DNS zone to a virtual hub
-- The virtual network is configured to use the Azure Firewall DNS proxy.
 The result is that the client receives an erroneous DNS response.

 #### DNS and HTTP flows

 Let's review the DNS and resulting HTTP request flows for this workload.
 The review helps us visualize the impediment that was described earlier.